Last Updated: September 9, 2024

 United Kingdom

-Alec Guinness was an English actor who had a net worth of $60 million at the time of his death.
-He was knighted in 1959 and passed away in 2000 at the age of 86.
+Sir Alec Guinness was an English actor who had a net worth of $60 million at the time of his death.
+Alec Guinness was knighted in 1959 and passed away in 2000 at the age of 86.
 While he began his career in theater, he appeared in several films over the course of his life.
 He is perhaps best known for portraying Obi-Wan Kenobi in George Lucas' original "Star Wars" trilogy.
 His appearance in the 1977 film earned him an Oscar nomination for Best Supporting Actor at the 50th Academy Awards.
-He was knighted in 1959.

 Early Life and Stage Career

-Alec Guinness was born in Paddington, London, England on April 2, 1914.
+Alec Guinness was born on April 2, 1914, in Paddington, London, England.
 He first worked advertising copy.
 His first job in the theater was on his 20th birthday when he was a student at the Fay Compton Studio of Dramatic Art in the play "Libel," which opened at the Old King's Theater in Hammersmith before transferring to the West End's Playhouse.
 Guinness quickly moved from a walk-on role to an understudy with two lines.
-At age 22, he appeared in the Albery Theater in the role of Osric in a successful production of "Hamlet."
-He later signed on with the Old Vic where he was cast in a series of classic roles and worked with numerous actors who would eventually become his friends and future co-stars.
+At age 22, he appeared at the Albery Theater in the role of Osric in a successful production of "Hamlet."
+He later signed on with the Old Vic, where he was cast in a series of classic roles and worked with numerous actors who would eventually become his friends and future co-stars.
 Throughout the late 1930s, Alec played several Shakespearean roles.
-In 1939, he adapted Charles Dickens's novel "Great Expectation" to the stage, which was a huge success.
+In 1939, he adapted Charles Dickens's novel "Great Expectations" for the stage, which was a huge success.

 After the war, Guinness went on to a stellar stage career, winning multiple awards, including a Tony Award for his portrayal of Welsh poet Dylan Thomas in "Dylan."
-He returned to the Old Vic in 1946 and stayed until 1948, appearing in several productions like "The Alchemist," "King Lear," "Cyrano de Bergerac," and more.
+He returned to the Old Vic in 1946 and stayed until 1948, appearing in productions like "The Alchemist," "King Lear," and "Cyrano de Bergerac."
 After he left the Old Vic, he played Eric Birling in "An Inspector Calls" at the New Theatre in October 1946.
-In 1950, Guinness played the Uninvited Guest in the Broadway production of T.S.
+In 1950, Alec played the Uninvited Guest in the Broadway production of T.S.
 Eliot's "The Cocktail Party."
 Under his own direction, Guinness played Hamlet at the New Theatre in the West End in 1951.
 Between April 1934 and May 1989, Guinness played 77 parts on stage.

 Film Work

 Guinness successfully transitioned into film work after his successful run on stage.
-Guinness was mainly associated with the Ealing Comedies and in particular for playing nine characters in "King Hearts and Coronets" in 1949.
-Other films from this period included "The Lavender Hill Mob" (1951), "The Man in the White Suit" (1951) and "The Ladykillers" (1955), with all three ranked among the Best British films.
-He portrayed the 19th-century British prime minister Benjamin Disraeli in "The Mudlark," which included the task of delivering an uninterrupted seven-minute speech in Parliament.
+He was mainly associated with the Ealing Comedies and, in particular, for playing nine characters in "King Hearts and Coronets" in 1949.
+Other films from this period included "The Lavender Hill Mob" (1951), "The Man in the White Suit" (1951), and "The Ladykillers" (1955), with all three ranked among the best British films.
+He portrayed 19th-century British Prime Minister Benjamin Disraeli in "The Mudlark," which included the task of delivering an uninterrupted seven-minute speech in Parliament.
 In 1951, he was cast in his first romantic lead role opposite Petula Clark in "The Card."
 The same year, he was voted the most popular British star.
-Other notable film roles of this period included "The Swan" with Grace Kelly in her first film role, "The Horse's Mouth," for which he also wrote the screenplay and was nominated for an Academy Award."
-In 1973 he starred in "Hitler: The Last Ten Days," which he considered his best film work although critics disagreed.
+Other notable film roles of this period included "The Swan" with Grace Kelly in her first film role and "The Horse's Mouth," for which Alec also wrote the screenplay and was nominated for an Academy Award.
+In 1973, he starred in "Hitler: The Last Ten Days," which he considered his best film work, although critics disagreed.
 Another role which is sometimes referred to as one of his best and is also considered by many critics is that of Colonel Jock Sinclair in "Tunes of Glory."

-Guinness worked closely with director David Lean and won acclaim for his performances in such films as "Great Expectations", "The Bridge on the River Kwai" (for which he won an Oscar), and "Lawrence of Arabia".
-Guinness appeared in five Lean films that were ranked in the British Film Institute's top 50 greatest British films of the 20th century: 3rd ("Lawrence of Arabia"), 5th ("Great Expectations"), 11th ("The Bridge on the River Kwai"), 27th ("Doctor Zhivago") and 46th ("Oliver Twist".)
+Guinness worked closely with director David Lean and won acclaim for his performances in such films as "Great Expectations," "The Bridge on the River Kwai" (for which he won an Oscar), and "Lawrence of Arabia."
+Alec starred in five of Lean's films that were included on the British Film Institute's list of the 50 greatest British films of the 20th century: "Lawrence of Arabia" (#3), "Great Expectations" (#5), "The Bridge on the River Kwai" (#11), "Doctor Zhivago" (#27), and "Oliver Twist" (#46).

 Alec Guinness